microsoft/vscode-docs/docs/languages/typescript.md

 You can also use the keyboard to open the list `kb(workbench.action.showErrorsWarnings)`.

 >**Tip:** Tasks offer rich support for many actions.
-Check the [Tasks](/docs/editor/tasks) section for more information on how to configure them.
+Check the [Tasks](/docs/editor/tasks.md) topic for more information on how to configure them.

 ## Goto Symbol & Show All Symbols
 `kb(workbench.action.gotoSymbol)`: lists all defined symbols of the current open TypeScript and lets you navigate in it.

-`kb(workbench.action.showAllSymbols)`: let's you search all symbols defined in the current project or file scope.
+`kb(workbench.action.showAllSymbols)`: lets you search all symbols defined in the current project or file scope.
 You need to have a TypeScript file open in the active editor.